Sweet Home (1989 film): Plot

 A small film crew visits the old, abandoned mansion of famous artist Ichirō Mamiya, who left several precious frescos inside his house.
 The team wants to restore and publish the paintings and film a documentary about Mamiya and his arts.
-The team includes Kazuo (Shingo Yamashiro), his daughter Emi (Nokko), producer Akiko (Nobuko Miyamoto), photographer Taguchi (Ichiro Furutachi) and art restorer Asuka (Fukumi Kuroda).
+The team includes Kazuo, his daughter Emi, producer Akiko, photographer Taguchi and art restorer Asuka.
 After they enter the mansion, paranormal events betray the presence of a poltergeist.
 Soon, Asuka is possessed by the infuriated ghost of Lady Mamiya, Ichirō's wife.
 The team discovers a makeshift grave where a toddler is buried.
 The boy is Ichirō and Lady Mamiya's son, who fell into the house's incinerator one day and burned alive.
 Since then, Lady Mamiya's ghost haunts the mansion, killing any trespassers.
 In the end, only Kazuo, Emi, and Akiko survive, by reuniting Mamiya with her beloved son, and so giving them peace.
 When Kazuo, Emi, and Akiko leave the mansion, it begins to collapse.